masonseeger/ms-blog/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: home
+title: Home

 ---

-## Welcome!

-Welcome to my webpage, I hope you find some interesting stuff!
+### Welcome to my webpage, I hope you find some interesting stuff!